gzmtzly/SGPL/README.md

 Model.py | training models on different dataset
 utils.py | computing metrics
 ### 3.2.
 Launch the Training
 After downloading the code and corresponding data, execute "python Train_xxxx.py" to launch the training.
-It should be noted that the code contains part of the dataset on SVHN.
-So, “Train_imbalanced_svhn_multi_class.py” can be executed directly.